Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The information requested includes:

-• The name of the Corporation, which must contain the word “Corporation,” “Incorporated,” “Limited,” or an abbreviation.
+• The name of the Corporation must contain the words “Corporation,” “Incorporated,” “Limited,” or an abbreviation.

-• Selecting whether the Corporation is a Benefit Corporation, which is a for-profit company that has a secondary focus of providing a social impact.
+• Selecting whether the Corporation is a Benefit Corporation, a for-profit company with a secondary focus of providing a social impact.

 • Registered Agent information, including whether the agent is a Commercial Clerk (Registered Agent service) or Noncommercial Clerk (individual resident of Maine).